ProfRandom/WCB-Canon/Extant Files/Monons 1 - Framework and Equations.md

 **Cross-Check Notes:**
 - Reinforces **Core Parameter Precedence** by showing equivalences and constraints.
-- Serves as the mathematical backbone for all mononic monoseries (Geotic, Gaean, Rheatic).
+- Serves as the mathematical backbone for all mononic monoseries (Geotic, Gaean, Argeic).
 - Companion to **Geotic Ground States**, which simplifies these identities when one or more parameters = 1.

 ## Abstract  2